jessieh9/jessieh9/README.md

 <br/>

 #
 I'm currently expanding my skillset in DevOps and doing research on [databases and query optimization](https://github.com/ISG-ICS) and Natural Language Models in Embedded Systems.
+I am also working on a Research Assistant Lab Management software for ChrastiLab.